 Most people have their own 'personal' bowel habit.
 They may have a few bowel movements a day or a bowel movement every few days.
 Doctors usually define constipation as less than three bowel movements per week and may define severe constipation as waiting more than a week for a bowel movement.
 However, some people have less than a bowel movement a week and are not bothered by this at all, while others may find this physically uncomfortable or emotionally distressing.
 Just as there is no 'magic' number of bowel movements that an individual should have, there is also no magic number that defines when constipation is a medical problem requiring immediate evaluation or intervention.

 An important question that should be addressed when deciding whether constipation should be evaluated or even justifies a trip to the emergency room is whether it is acute (of recent onset) or chronic (of long duration).
 Cases of acute constipation are more worrisome and might indicate a significant underlying medical condition such as bowel obstruction.
 If constipation is associated with 'alarm symptoms' such as severe, worsening abdominal pain, extreme abdominal swelling, fever, nausea and vomiting, or if new-onset constipation occurs in an older person who is usually regular an immediate medical consultation should be obtained.

 Most cases of constipation are chronic, having lasted for years, and are not associated with 'alarm symptoms.'
 It is usually related to a functional bowel disorder, such as irritable bowel syndrome (IBS).
-However, there are other possible causes of chronic constipation including medication use, hormonal problems, pelvic floor disorders, neurological disorders like Parkinson’s disease, and other conditions.
-Thus, if any of these possibilities appears relevant, a non-urgent medical evaluation would be logical.
+However, there are other possible causes of chronic constipation including medication use, endocrine disorders, pelvic floor disorders, neurological disorders like Parkinson’s disease, and other conditions.
+Thus, if any of these possibilities appears relevant, making an appointment for a medical evaluation would be logical.